Maximilian-Winter/pytonium/cef-binaries-windows/README.txt

 cmake       Contains CMake configuration files shared by all targets.

-Debug       Contains libcef.so and other components required to run the debug
+Debug       Contains libcef.dll, libcef.lib and other components required to
-            version of CEF-based applications.
-By default these files should be placed in the same directory as libcef.so and will be copied there as part of the build process.
+            build and run the debug version of CEF-based applications.
+By default these files should be placed in the same directory as the executable and will be copied there as part of the build process.

 include     Contains all required CEF header files.

 libcef_dll  Contains the source code for the libcef_dll_wrapper static library
             that all applications using the CEF C++ API must link against.

-Release     Contains libcef.so and other components required to run the release
+Release     Contains libcef.dll, libcef.lib and other components required to
-            version of CEF-based applications.
-By default these files should be placed in the same directory as libcef.so and will be copied there as part of the build process.
+            build and run the release version of CEF-based applications.
+By default these files should be placed in the same directory as the executable and will be copied there as part of the build process.

-Resources   Contains resources required by libcef.so.
+Resources   Contains resources required by libcef.dll.
 By default these files
-            should be placed in the same directory as libcef.so and will be copied there as part of the build process.
+            should be placed in the same directory as libcef.dll and will be copied there as part of the build process.

 tests/      Directory of tests that demonstrate CEF usage.